Rowdy Tellez Player Props: Brewers vs. Mariners

 Rowdy Tellez At The Plate

-- Tellez leads Milwaukee in total hits (12) this season while batting .240 with six extra-base hits.
+- Tellez leads Milwaukee with 13 hits, batting .241 this season with six extra-base hits.

-- Among qualified hitters in baseball, he ranks 123rd in batting average, 109th in on-base percentage, and 30th in slugging.
+- Among qualifying batters in MLB, his batting average ranks 116th, his on-base percentage ranks 103rd, and he is 34th in the league in slugging.

-- Tellez is batting .368 with three homers during his last outings and is on a four-game hitting streak.
+- Tellez enters this game on a five-game hitting streak.
+In his last games, he's hitting .400 with three homers.

-- In 42.9% of his games this year, Tellez has driven in at least one run.
-In three of those games (21.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Tellez has driven in a run in six games this season (40.0%), including three games with more than one RBI (20.0%).
+He has also driven home three or more of his team's runs in two contests.

-- In six games this season (42.9%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.